 Bite down firmly on the gauze packs that have been placed over the surgical areas, making sure they remain in place.
 Do not change them for the first hour unless soaked with blood.
 The packs may be gently removed after 1 hour.
 If active bleeding persists, place enough gauze to obtain pressure over the surgical site for an additional 30 minutes.
-The gauze may then be changed as necessary (typically every 30 to 40 minutes).
+The gauze may then be changed as necessary (typically every 30 to 45 minutes).
 It is best to moisten the gauze with tap water and loosely fluff for more comfortable positioning.
+It may take 4-6 hours for the bleeding to slow down; once the gauze is light pink, you may stop using it.

 Do not disturb the surgical area today.
 Do NOT rinse for 24 hours or probe the area with any objects.
 Do not brush your teeth for 24 hours.
 PLEASE DO NOT SMOKE for at least 1 week, since this is very detrimental to healing and may cause dry socket.